Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 - Ensure *always* latest Fabric Token is added to the .env file (see instructions below).
 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) and [jq](https://jqlang.github.io/jq/download/) are installed.
 - Ensure that correct Azure account is being used.
+- Access to Azure DevOps organization and project.
+- An Azure Repo.
+Currently, only [Git in Azure Repos](https://learn.microsoft.com/azure/devops/user-guide/code-with-git?view=azure-devops) with the _same tenant_ as the Fabric tenant is supported.

 ### Execute bootstrap script